 A list of FFFAP workstream data that are freely available online is available to download from this page, along with a summary of the findings.

 If the publicly available data do not meet your needs, please follow the ‘how to apply for data not publicly available’ section to ascertain which level of data you need for your study and the steps you must go through to gain approval from FFFAP.
 You will then need to submit your application to the data controllers HQIP and NHS England for ultimate approval and data release.

 There are several levels of data that are not publicly available and will require you to go through an application process.
 To view what you should expect and need to do, depending on the complexity of your data request, please refer to our ‘guidance for submitting data application requests’ in the downloads section at the bottom of this page.
-Further information is available from HQIP on Health Data Access and designing your data project.
+Further information is available from HQIP on Health Data Access and designing your data project, and NHS Digital on Fundamentals of using routinely collected healthcare data in research.

 Feasibility of analysis should also be considered.
 Linkage to data which detail life status at a specified time point can be provided.
 However, patient-identifiable information will not be released.